Vivek4Int/ClientGenerator/Readme.md

 # GraphQL client class auto generation

-Small application to generate GraphQL client C# code.
+This is a small application to generate GraphQL client C# code.
 It leverages GraphQLClientGenerator libraray to achive this.
-Following are the process to generating GraphQL client,
+Following are the process associated with generating GraphQL client,

 1. Fetch the backend schema,
 2. Deserilize the schema to GraphQLClientGenerator's schema format and,